makerdao/mips/MIP51/mip51.md

 Defines the process for modifying the Minimum Positive Participation required for Ratification Polls to pass.

-**MIP51c4: Calendar Exceptions**

-Defines exceptions to the Monthly Governance Cycle due to holidays.

 ## Motivation

 The new Monthly Governance Cycle has several goals versus the previous Monthly Governance Cycle defined in MIP3.